-What does 2020 look like for your business?
-Essentially one of three things could happen; it will thrive by smashing growth targets, or you could see it sailing through with consistent year-on-year results, or possibly, your business could struggle and underperform.
+What does 2021 look like for your business?
+Essentially one of three things could happen.
+It will thrive by smashing growth targets, it could sail through with consistent year-on-year results, or it could underperform.

 The strength of a business’s marketing will have an influence on this outcome.

 It is no surprise then that marketing, especially online marketing, is the go-to strategy for growing businesses.
 If you want your business to thrive in 2021 and beyond, here are 5 marketing mistakes you’ll want to avoid.

 Keep your website updated.
 Sounds simple?
 But many businesses build their site then leave it for months, sometimes years.
 It is important to keep it up-to-date; technically so it is secure and performing well, and by adding new content and functionality that helps you to grow your business.

 If you have invested money into getting potential customers to visit your website then don’t leave them disappointed when they get there.
 Give them a good experience by ensuring your site is attractive, mobile-friendly, easy to read, loads quickly and there are no broken elements.
 Provide them with the information they are expecting, so it is easy for them to contact your company or purchase a product.

 2. Ignoring SEO